mustafamagdy/mql/docs/BarCounterEnhanced_README.md

 - Enable milestones for key bar numbers

 ### Session Trading
-- Set `HighlightStart = 1` and `HighlightEnd = 8` for Asian session
 - Set `MilestoneInterval = 5` to highlight every 5th bar
 - Use `ShowTimeUntilNextBar` for bar close timing

-### Range Analysis
-- Enable `ShowAverageRange` with period of 20
-- Use background highlighting for high-volatility zones
 - Skip weekends for accurate daily counts

 ## Performance Notes